frees-io/freestyle/docs/src/main/tut/docs/stack/cache.md

 ---
 layout: docs
-title: A common stack
+title: A common stack with cache
-permalink: /docs/stack/
+permalink: /docs/stack/cache/
 ---

 In the following example we will see how a module with two algebras can be used in combination with some of the effect algebras provided by Freestyle.